Ever wondered how to write great characters?

 I know writers who can pen novels long enough to hold open fire doors and keep you gripped from page one right through to page one thousand and one, who then struggle to write a story three thousand five hundred words long.

-With that in mind, I want to share my top three tips for writing good short stories.
+With that in mind, I want to share my best tips for writing projects both big and small.

 Halvar second guessed himself for the first time in centuries.